Main News Description Download Contacts Help Blog

 16. Multiple atoms can be selected in different ways, in particular with these buttons:

-19. Often, when an output file with geometry optimization is browsed, the molecular orientation switches several times within optimization steps.
-To avoid this problem, use the "Tools/Set common orientation" menu item (at the left window, after clicking on the "Optimization" node):
+18. Often, when an output file with geometry optimization is browsed, the molecular orientation switches several times within optimization steps.
+To avoid this problem, use the "Tools/Trajectory analysis tools/Make modifications of all geometries in the trajectory/Set common orientations for all geometries" menu item (at the left window, after clicking on the "Optimization" node):

 .